-During the recent International Wine
+During the recent International Wine Festival in

 Hester Creek Estate Winery rolled out the second vintage of its icon red, a

 wine called The Judge, along with several new releases.
 Vancouver

 The superb quality confirms the turnaround at this winery.
 It was in bankruptcy in 2004 when

 Garland bought it.
 Prince George

 He put the winery solidly back on its feet by: